Structured Half‑Marathon & Marathon Plans: How Device‑Synced Workouts and Coaching Boost Performance

 3. Adaptive training: listening to the day’s feedback

-Practical Application: Becoming your own coach
+Practical application: becoming your own coach

-Step 1 – Define your personal zones
+Step 1: define your personal zones

-1. Warm‑up 10 min at an easy effort (RPE 1‑2).
+1. Warm up for 10 min at an easy pace (RPE 1-2).

-3. Calculate zones:
+3. Calculate your zones:

-• Easy: 120 % of the trial pace.
+• Easy: 120% of your trial pace.

-• Steady: 100 % of the trial pace.
+• Steady: 100% of your trial pace.

-• Threshold: 90 % of the trial pace.
+• Threshold: 90% of your trial pace.

-• Hard: 80 % of the trial pace.
+• Hard: 80% of your trial pace.

-Step 2 – Build a weekly pattern
+Step 2: build a weekly pattern

 DayFocusExample Workout